mo-arman/Pocket-Grub/README.md

 Customization: It's highly customizable.
 You can configure your own design system by adjusting the Tailwind config file (tailwind.config.js), making it easy to adapt to your needs.
 Responsive Design: Tailwind offers a responsive design system out-of-the-box with a mobile-first approach.
 You can easily apply different styles for different breakpoints using responsive utility variants like md:text-lg or lg:bg-red-400.
 No CSS File Bloat: Since you only use the classes you need, it keeps your final CSS file small and efficient when properly purged.

+CSS frameworks are pre-prepared libraries that make web design easier by providing reusable styles, components, and layouts.
+They help developers and designers avoid writing custom CSS from scratch and speed up the process of creating responsive, visually appealing websites.
+Here are some of the most popular CSS frameworks: